Nursing Post-Licensure (Online Completion) - Bachelor of Science

 Admission Requirements

-3. Submit all official transcripts of previous coursework with a minimum cumulative GPA of 2.0 and a conferred Associate degree in nursing, or diploma in nursing, from a program accredited by either the Accreditation Commission for Education in Nursing (ACEN) (formerly NLNAC), or the Commission for Nursing Education Accreditation (CNEA).
+• Submit all official transcripts of previous coursework.
+Candidate must have a minimum cumulative GPA of 2.0 and a conferred associate degree in nursing, or diploma in nursing, from a program accredited by either the Accreditation Commission for Education in Nursing (ACEN), or the Commission for Nursing Education Accreditation (CNEA).

-4. See Conditional Admission criteria if applicant graduated from a non-accredited nursing program but the institution is approved/accredited by a historically regional accreditor.
+• See Provisional Admission criteria if applicant graduated from a non-accredited nursing program, but the institution is approved/accredited by a historically regional accreditor.

-Applicants to the RN to BSN Completion program from institutions that are non-accredited as indicated above must complete the following to ensure standards set forth by ACEN and/or CNEA have been met:
+Applicants to the RN to BSN Completion program from institutions that are non-accredited as indicated above will be handled in the following manner.:

 Block Credit